Leo Selleck

 BIOGRAPHY

-A graduate of Durham University and the Royal College of Music, bass-baritone Leo Selleck has studied with Peter Savidge, Julian Gavin, Jeffrey Black and Paul Austin Kelly, as well as at the Morley College Opera School.
-At the RCM Leo was a Josephine Baker scholar and took part in masterclasses with Ben Johnson and Susan Manoff, as well as the RCM Bach Cantata project and opera scenes, performing as Don Alfonso Cosi fan Tutte and Warden Dead Man Walking.
-In 2023, Leo was accepted to take part in the Przemysl International Opera Competition in Poland and in 2024 will join the Glyndebourne Festival chorus.
+Bass-baritone Leo Selleck studied Anthropology at Durham University and singing at the Royal College of Music, and has previously practised as a social worker.
+At the RCM Leo studied with Peter Savidge, was a Josephine Baker Scholar and took part in masterclasses with Ben Johnson and Susan Manoff, as well as opera scenes, performing as Don Alfonso Cosi fan Tutte and Warden Dead Man Walking.
+In 2023, Leo was accepted to take part in the Przemysl International Opera Competition in Poland.
+In 2024 he joined the Glyndebourne Chorus for the summer festival and autumn season.
+Leo will also be a finalist in the 2024 Mastersingers Competition for the promotion of young British Wagner singers (https://mastersingers.org.uk).